by Mac Barnett

 by Margarita Engle

 With vivid illustrations and melodic prose, this book is a real treasure.
-Inspired by Millo Castro Zaldarriaga, a Chinese-African-Cuban girl who broke Cuba's taboo against female drummers, this is a story about questioning the status quo.
-The artwork is absolutely gorgeous, and the ending holds an encouraging message for dreamers everywhere.
+Inspired by Millo Castro Zaldarriaga, the girl who broke Cuba's taboo against female drummers.
+The ending holds an encouraging message for dreamers everywhere.

 The Night Gardener